 Core Ideas for Knowing Science Core Ideas for Using Science Physical Science P1: All matter in the Universe is made of very small particles.
 P2: Objects can affect other objects at a distance.
 P3: Changing the movement of an object requires a net force to be acting on it.
 P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.
 Earth and Space Science E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
+U1: Science's Scientists explain phenomena using evidence obtained from observations and or scientific investigations.
+Evidence may lead to developing models and or theories to make sense of phenomena.
+As new evidence is discovered, models and theories can be revised.
 E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
-Life Science L1: Organisms are organized on a cellular basis and have a finite life span.
-L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
-L3: Genetic information is passed down from one generation of organisms to another.
-L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.
-U1: Science's The purpose of science is to find the cause or causes of phenomena in the natural world.
-U2: Scientific explanations, theories, and models are those that best fit the evidence available at a particular time.
-U3: The knowledge produced by science is used in engineering and technologies to solve problems and/or create products.
-U4: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.
+U2: The knowledge produced by science Life Science L1: Organisms are organized on a cellular basis and have a finite life span.
+L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. is used in engineering and technologies to solve problems and/or create products.
+U3: Applications of science often have L3: Genetic information is passed down from one generation of organisms to another.
+L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms. both positive and negative ethical, social, economic, and/or political